ZGCDDoo/ZGCDDoo.github.io/cv.md

 >**Software developer**
 > - Software developer at *Ariann*.
->       - I work with technologies as C++, python (scientific-stack/AI), MySQL and  Linux.
+>       - I work with technologies such as C++, python (scientific-stack/AI), MySQL and  Linux.
 We work mostly             on Financial algorithms, publicity and Machine learning.

 > **Scientific computing analyst**, Université de Sherbrooke QC (September 2018 - )